Construction of asymptotic quantum many-body scar states in the SU($N$) Hubbard model: Summary

 We have extended the systematic construction of AQMBS states to SU($N$) Hubbard models with $N\geq 3$.
 Starting from the MLRSGA-$m$ and its symmetry-based formulation, we defined an enlarged overlap subspace $\mathcal{H}_P$ built from holons and flavor-selective doublons and showed that the tower of states $\{\ket{S_{\bm m}}\}$ forms exact QMBS within this setting.

 Within $\mathcal{H}_P$, we constructed a parent Hamiltonian by projecting a local annihilator and proved that it reduces to the ferromagnetic SU($N$) Heisenberg model.
-Thus, this establishes Hamiltonians a new higher-symmetry family of parent Hamiltonian beyond the ubiquitous spin-1/2 case.
+Thus, this establishes a new higher-symmetry family of parent Hamiltonians beyond the ubiquitous spin-1/2 case.

-The low-energy sector of $\hat{H}_{\rm p}$ hosts gapless magnon-like modes.
-For periodic boundary conditions, one-magnon excitations created by $\hat{F}^{\mu0}(k)$ have a dispersion $\mathcal{E}(k)=4J^2(1-\cos k)$, which is quadratic near $k=0$.
+The low-energy sector of $\hat{H}_{\rm p}$ hosts gapless magnonlike modes.
+For periodic boundary conditions, one-magnon excitations created by $\hat{F}^{\mu0}_{\rm PBC}(k)$ have a dispersion $\mathcal{E}(k)=4J^2(1-\cos k)$, which is quadratic near $k=0$.
 For open boundary conditions, standing-wave excitations give $\mathcal{E}(p)=4J^2[1-\cos(\pi p/L)]$, which also vanishes in the limit $L\to\infty$ for fixed $p=O(1)$.
 These excitations are orthogonal to the towers of scar states and possess vanishing energy variance in the thermodynamic limit, thus satisfying the AQMBS criteria.

-We further derived an the upper bound on the entanglement of these excited states using MPS/MPO constructions.
+We further derived the upper bound on the entanglement of these excited states using MPS/MPO constructions.
 The scar state $\ket{S_{\bm m}}$ admits bond dimension $\chi_{\bm m}=\prod_{\mu=1}^{N-1}(m_{\mu}+1)$; acting with a single-mode MPO increases $\chi$ by at most a constant factor, implying $S_{\rm vN}\leq \ln\chi$.
 For fixed $N=O(1)$, the EE of the excited states exhibits sub-volume law scaling.
 This confirms that our gapless excitations are low-entanglement AQMBS above the SU($N$) scar tower.

-Our results demonstrate the existence of AQMBS states in multi-ladder RSGA systems.
+Our results demonstrate the existence of AQMBS states in multiladder RSGA systems.
 Several directions for future work remain.
-Multi-ladder structures appear in pyramid scar states~\cite{Mark2020May,Omiya2023Fractionalization,Kunimi2024Oct,Odea2025Entanglement}.
+Multiladder structures appear in pyramid scar states~\cite{Mark2020May,Omiya2023Fractionalization,Kunimi2024Oct,Odea2025Entanglement}.